How many hours a week will I need to dedicate to my studies and field work?

 Students enrolled in the full-time Two-Year or Advanced Standing programs will take three or four courses each term, which requires being in class approximately 6–8 hours per week.
 Part-time students in the Extended or Reduced Residency programs typically take two classes each term during their first year, spending 4-6 hours per week in live class sessions.
 Additionally, students will spend time outside the classroom completing readings, role plays, group projects and various assignments.
-For more information, go to Online Campus Study Plans.
+For more information, please see Online Campus Study Plans (PDF: 1 page).

-In addition, full-time students registered for field education will be interning 21 hours a week or three days, generally from 9:00 a.m. to 5:00 p.m., at a nearby social service agency, government entity, school, hospital or business under the supervision of a field supervisor, to gain hands-on experience relevant to your social work practice.
-Go to Field Education Manual (PDF: 110 pages).
+In addition, full-time students will be interning 21 hours a week or three days, generally from 9:00 a.m. to 5:00 p.m., at a nearby social service agency, government entity, school, hospital or business.
+These internships must take place under the supervision of a field supervisor, to gain hands-on experience relevant to your social work practice.
+For more detailed information, please see the Field Education Manual (PDF: 110 pages).